PeterWinzell/GDP-melco/report/report.md

 ```
 *Example 3, process requests*<br>

-This is the basic and simple principle behind the server implementation.
+This is the basic and simple principle behind the client-server implementation.
 However, apart from this the implementation does involve a bit more logic that allows the server to handle multiple clients, multiple requests and authorization management.
+For the southbound interface we have chosen to implement a getSignal, setSignal protocol based on tcp-sockets.
+The socket implementation could be replaced by any other inter-process data commincation channel such as VSI shared memory b-tree , CommonAPI[[6]](http://docs.projects.genivi.org/ipc.common-api-tools/3.1.2/pdf/CommonAPICppUserGuide.pdf) or any valid ipc.
+The actual signal retrieval is done by a SignalBroker which is executed in its own process.
+We have chosen this design for mainly one reason to keep the server independent of signal provider.
+The get,set protocol can be directly mapped to a signal provider within the server if needed.

 Authorization and authentication is defined and managed by tokens.
-This implementation uses jason web tokens[[6]](https://jwt.io) - the VIS does not specify which type of authorization token.
+This implementation uses jason web tokens[[7]](https://jwt.io) - the VIS does not specify which type of authorization token.

 ```json
 { "action": "authorize", "tokens":{ "authorization": "a-token-value" }, "requestId": "1" }